nakaosensei/Spike/README.md

 Also, this components should run using 3V-5V range for VCC, connect the energy VCC/GND pins from the components as you want.

 Now you can connect the USB cable from the arduino on the computer, open the Arduino Genuino IDE, you must make a program that read's the   input the arduino
-get's in the 3 sensors and active the buzzer, additionally, it's necessary to write wich alarm fired in the Serial, because the Java applitaction will get the arduino input from there.
+get's in the 3 sensors and active the buzzer, additionally, it's necessary to write which alarm fired in the Serial, because the Java applitaction will get the arduino input from there.
 The code above is an implementation example, there are many other ways to achieve the same result.